blackscreen1-dl/bs1-ctf-writeups/osu-25/ssss+.md

 $c_{n+2} - c{n+1} = a^2(c_{n+1} - c_n)$

-now only a is left... can we cancel it out again? use the next term:
+now only $a$ is left... can we cancel it out again? use the next term:

 $a^2(c_{n+2} - c_{n+1} = c_{n+3} - c{n+2}$

-here, we intentionally flip the sides so that we can multiply the 2 equations together. since a cannot be divisible by $pp$,
+here, we intentionally flip the sides so that we can multiply the 2 equations together. since $a$ cannot be divisible by $pp$,

 $(c_{n+2} - c{n+1})^2 = (c_{n+1} - c_n)(c_{n+3} - c{n+2})$